telerik/winforms-docs/forms-and-dialogs/messagebox/getting-started.md

 ````

 {{endregion}}

-1. In the RadButton.Click event handler, first set the theme of the
-				    RadMessageBox and then call its static Show method of the RadMessageBox
-				    class, passing the appropriate parameters.
-Set the RadMessageBox.Show
-				    method to a DialogResult variable:
+5\.
+In the RadButton.Click event handler, first set the theme of the RadMessageBox and then call its static Show method of the RadMessageBox class, passing the appropriate parameters.
+Set the RadMessageBox.Show method to a DialogResult variable:

-      		#_[C#] Setting a theme and showing RadMessageBox_
+#### Setting a theme and showing RadMessageBox

 {{source=..\SamplesCS\Forms and Dialogs\MessageBox1.cs region=workingWithRadMessageBox}}
 {{source=..\SamplesVB\Forms and Dialogs\MessageBox1.vb region=workingWithRadMessageBox}}